LumosO11y/ObservabilityOnboarding/learning/additional/GettingIntoALargeCodeBase.md

 could explain some of the transformations data goes through in the program?
 - Look at the project's configuration files.
 Can you glean more information about the components in use and their relationship?

+## Don't Sweat the Small Stuff:
+- Use break points strategically while running code to get a more in-depth look at things that look complicated.
+- Use scratch files to run methods in isolation in order to understand them better.